tweaselORG/ReportHAR/templates/en/complaint.typ

 // Main content
 = Introduction

 I am hereby filing a complaint under Art.
-77(1) GDPR regarding the {{ analysisMeta.platform }} app "{{ analysisMeta.appName }}" (hereinafter: "the app").
+77(1) GDPR regarding the {{ analysis.app.platform }} app "{{ analysis.app.name }}" (hereinafter: "the app").

-According to the {{ analysisMeta.appStore }} page for the app#footnote[{{ analysisMeta.appUrl | safe }}], it is operated by {{ complaintOptions.controllerAddress }}.
+According to the {{ analysis.app.store }} page for the app#footnote[{{ analysis.app.url | safe }}], it is operated by {{ complaintOptions.controllerAddress }}.
 I am thus assuming them to be the app's controller.
 Should this assumption be incorrect, my complaint is directed against the actual controller of the app.

-I am a user of the app on my personal {{ analysisMeta.platform }} device.
-The {{ analysisMeta.platform }} device is only used by me personally. {% if complaintOptions.loggedIntoAppStore %}I have installed it through the {{ analysisMeta.appStore }}.
-I am logged into the {{ analysisMeta.appStore }} with my personal account.{% endif %}
+I am a user of the app on my personal {{ analysis.app.platform }} device.
+The {{ analysis.app.platform }} device is only used by me personally. {% if complaintOptions.loggedIntoAppStore %}I have installed it through the {{ analysis.app.store }}.
+I am logged into the {{ analysis.app.store }} with my personal account.{% endif %}

-{% if complaintOptions.deviceHasRegisteredSimCard %}My {{ analysisMeta.platform }} device has a SIM card installed that is registered to my name.{% endif %}
+{% if complaintOptions.deviceHasRegisteredSimCard %}My {{ analysis.app.platform }} device has a SIM card installed that is registered to my name.{% endif %}

 = Facts

 == Preliminary remarks

 To understand how the app is processing my data, I used the tools of the tweasel project#footnote[https://docs.tweasel.org/], operated by Datenanfragen.de e.~V., to perform an automated analysis of the app's network traffic.
-The analysis was performed on {{ analysisMeta.initialAnalysisDate | dateFormat }} on version {{ analysisMeta.appVersion }} of the app, downloaded from the {{ analysisMeta.appStore }}, running on {{ analysisMeta.platform }} {{ analysisMeta.analysisPlatformVersion }}.
+The analysis was performed on {{ initialAnalysis.date | dateFormat }} on version {{ initialAnalysis.app.version }} of the app, downloaded from the {{ initialAnalysis.app.store }}, running on {{ initialAnalysis.app.platform }} {{ initialAnalysis.platformVersion }}.

 During this analysis, the app was run _without any user input_ (i.e. there was no interaction with the app at all) and its network traffic was recorded.
 The recorded traffic was then analyzed for tracking and similar data transmissions.
 Based on that, the tweasel tools produced a technical report.